enthus1ast/nimja/readme.md

 - compiled
 - statically typed
 - extends (a master template)
-- control structures (if elif else / for / while)
+- control structures (if elif else / case / for / while)
 - import other templates
 - most nim code is valid in the templates
 - very fast: